 Our next stop was Punakaiki or Pancake Rocks and Blowholes.
 The tide wasn’t right for the blowholes, but the rock formations were amazing, and they looked like stacks of pancakes.
 Steve read that to this day, geologists can’t figure out how these rocks were formed.
 We enjoyed a 40-minute walk on a circular route to look at all the different formations.

-We stopped quickly at Irimahuwhero Lookout, which gave us another great view of the coast, but mainly I wanted to write about it because of the very long name.
+We stopped quickly at Irimahuwhero Lookout, which gave us another great view of the coast,

 Next we stopped at an historic bridge and took a walk across it.
 On the other side was a path to a cave that we were able to walk through.
 It was a bit eerie but enough light was coming in that we could see our way—but just barely.
 As we drove away we spotted the most interesting road sign.
 I don’t think that too many people we know have ever seen one like this.